crystal-lang/crystal-book/docs/tutorials/basics/70_collections.md

 Great!

-We wrote the examples using `each`, we detect the pattern used and we learned about `Enumerable#map`.
+We wrote the examples using `each`, we detect the hidden pattern and we learned about `Enumerable#map`.
 Now let's see [Enumerable#map implementation](https://github.com/crystal-lang/crystal/blob/932f193ae/src/enumerable.cr#L905):

 ```crystal
   def map(& : T -> U) : Array(U) forall U